OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 First, a way to determine the mode in which your app is to be generated to check the flags in the environment:
 - Select the build settings of the project
-- under 'Apple LVM - Preprocessing' and 'Preprocessor Macros', make sure 'DEBUG' or 'DEBUG_MODE' is not selected (Objective-C)
+- Under 'Apple LVM - Preprocessing' and 'Preprocessor Macros', make sure 'DEBUG' or 'DEBUG_MODE' is not selected (Objective-C)
-- or in the 'Swift Compiler - Custom Flags' section / 'Other Swift Flags', make sure the '-D DEBUG' entry does not exist.
+- Or in the 'Swift Compiler - Custom Flags' section / 'Other Swift Flags', make sure the '-D DEBUG' entry does not exist.

-Second, make sure all code used for debugging is removed from your app: as, generally, '#ifdef DEBUG' (for Objective-C) or '#if DEBUG' (for Swift) statements are used in source files to display particular messages or log useful information, look for 'DEBUG' in your source files (using the 'grep' command for instance).
-Then, remove all code that will be useless in release versions (which is generally ALL code used for debugging purposes).
+Second, make sure all code used for debugging either guarded by compiler directives or removed.
+Generally, '#ifdef DEBUG' (for Objective-C) or '#if DEBUG' (for Swift) statements are used in source files to ensure that debugging code is not compiled in release-versions of the app.
+Debugging code can contain instructions to display particular messages or log useful information.
+Look for these types of instructions and ensure that they are guarded by the directives ore removed.
-This will make sure information that can be retrieved in runtime is limited to what the system perits.
-While removing debug code is always a good idea, please make sure that it does not influence the security controls: they should not be downgraded by means of disabling/removing the debug code.
+While guarding or removing debug code is always a good idea, please make sure that it does not influence the security controls: they should not be downgraded by means of disabling/removing the debug code.

 #### Dynamic Analysis